JoannaAdermark1/life-hack/README.md

  ## UX-Design

+- Mobile-First Design:
- Mobile-First Design: The user experience on mobile devices, start by designing the website layout for smaller screens first.
+ The user experience on mobile devices, start by designing the website layout for smaller screens first.
 Ensure that the content is legible and well-organized on mobile devices, and then progressively enhance it for larger screens.

+- Optimize Images:
-Optimize Images: Compress and optimize the images used on the website to reduce loading times.
-This will improve the overall user experience,
+Compress and optimize the images used on the website to reduce loading times.
+This improve the overall user experience,

+- Accessibility:
-Accessibility: The website accessible to all users, including those with disabilities.
+The website accessible to all users, including those with disabilities.
 Use semantic HTML elements, provide alt text for images, and ensure proper keyboard navigation.

+- Consistent Navigation:
-Consistent Navigation: The website Maintain consistent navigation throughout the website.
+The website Maintain consistent navigation throughout the website.
 The navigation menu is easy to find and use.

-Feedback for Form Submission: If a user submits a form, provide clear feedback indicating whether the submission was successful or if there were errors in the form fields.
+- Feedback for Form Submission:
+If a user submits a form, provide clear feedback indicating whether the submission was successful or if there were errors in the form fields.

+- Browser Compatibility:
-Browser Compatibility: Tested the website in multiple web browsers to ensure it works consistently across different platforms.
+Tested the website in multiple web browsers to ensure it works consistently across different platforms.

-Performance Optimization: Optimize your code and assets for performance.
-Minify CSS and JavaScript files, leverage browser caching, and consider using a Content Delivery Network (CDN) for asset delivery to improve loading times.

-Responsive Typography: Implemented responsive typography to adjust font sizes and line spacing based on screen size to ensures that text remains readable on various devices.

 # Languages Used
 - HTML